-In 2021 our company in Canada:
+In 2022 our company in Canada:

-- Helped families cope with loss, paying out more than \$6.3 billion in life and health insurance benefits. - Made approximately \$1.8 billion in payments for over 110,000 people who became disabled and could no longer work. - Made \$947 million in annuity payments, helping Canadians fund their retirement with a secure income stream. - Helped over 27,800 employers provide benefits plans and more than 10,500 employers offer retirement savings plans for their employees.
+- Helped families cope with loss, paying out more than \$6.6 billion in life and health insurance benefits. - Made \$949 million in annuity payments, helping Canadians fund their retirement with a secure income stream. - Helped over 28,000 employers provide benefits plans and more than 11,400 employers offer retirement savings plans for their employees.

-A leading international insurer
+We are a leading international insurer